melissa-perez/Wishlist/README.md

 - Incompatible data types leading to crashes
 - Figuring out where to place the URL intent
-- Attempted to do Fil IO for storage, but ran into issues and time constraints! :)
+- Attempted to do File IO for storage, but ran into issues and time constraints! :)

 ## License